 Ryan Hanrahan joined the NBC Connecticut First Alert Weather Team in December 2005 and currently serves as the weekend evening meteorologist and as a general assignment reporter on weekdays.

-Growing up along the shoreline in Guilford, Connecticut, his interest in the weather was sparked by the 1989 Hamden tornado, hurricanes Gloria and Bob, along with the blizzards of '93 and '96.
+Growing up along the shoreline in Guilford, Conn., his interest in the weather was sparked by the 1989 Hamden tornado, hurricanes Gloria and Bob, along with the blizzards of '93 and '96.

 Ryan currently lives in West Hartford.
 Besides forecasting the weather, Ryan enjoys spending his spare time with his Golden Retriever Doppler, relaxing on the beach or on the slopes skiing.
 He's also actively involved with several community organizations and frequently visits schools across the state talking about the weather.